saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 When communicative trust fails, users question individual responses.
 When experiential trust fails, users abandon the entire system. **Both require infrastructure that fulfills INPACT™ needs.**

-Trust doesn't emerge from access to AI tools—it's earned when infrastructure consistently fulfills all six INPACT™ needs, not through better marketing or training programs.
+Trust doesn't emerge from access to AI tools—it's earned when infrastructure consistently fulfills all six needs, not through better marketing or training programs.

-### The Commitment-Results Paradox
+### Why Success Metrics Lie

 The trust collapse might suggest executives are retreating from AI.
 They're not.
 Bain's Q3 2025 executive survey found that 74% of companies now rank AI as a top-three strategic priority—up from 60% just twelve months earlier.
 One in five calls it their *number one* initiative.[10]